zowe/zowe-sdk-sample-scripts/use-cases/run_jcl/README.md

 ```

 Customize `zosmf.hostname` to be your z/OSMF host and `1234` to be your z/OSMF port.
 Customize the options provided in `dataset` to define what dataset to use, what member to populate with the JCL, and the settings to use if you want to create one.
 Customize `localfile` to be the JCL stored on the system, `encoding` to be your codepage, and `expectedOutput` to be what output you expect your job to return if completed successfully.

+It is important to note that the `localfile` property expects the file to reside within the `jcl` directory inside of the repository.

 ## Running the sample locally
 Once you have cloned the project and performed [basic configuration](#Basic-Configuration) you are ready to run the scripts locally.